jlips24/ESPHOME_devices/devices/climate_monitoring/README.md

 - Line 11 (i2c_bus_b scl pin): Refer to your board's pinout.
 Can be any GPIO pin that isn't input only.

 ## Notes
-This device requires two i2c buses.
-This means it's incompatible with the ESP8266, which only supports one i2c bus.
+This device requires two I2C buses.
+This means it's incompatible with the ESP8266, which only supports one I2C bus.
+There is a way to communicate with the display over SPI instead of I2C please refer to [this documentation](https://esphome.io/components/display/ssd1306.html#over-spi) for information on that.